Cross-Model Evaluation Protocol · Review Signal

 In Round 1, models assess only the framework — not the evidence, not the assets, not the claim itself.
 Seven specific questions guide their analysis.
 Five dimensions structure the broader review.

-Seven Round-1 questions
+Nine Round-1 questions

 Q1